Off-Campus Activity Space in Washington Heights

 This service is provided by the Community Engagement Core Resource (CECR).

-In addition, CCPH connects residents to health and social services, organizes health lectures, operates a bilingual health library, and facilitates access to health research.
-The health library carries a wide selection of bilingual health information, reference books, and interactive materials.
+In addition, CCPH connects residents to health and social services and facilitates access to health research.
+Our bilingual health library carries a selection of health information, reference books, and interactive materials.

+Rooms can be reserved individually or together for a large activity.
+The maximum capacity of CCPH is 50 people at one time.
 CCPH entrance, rooms, and restroom are wheelchair accessible.
-Rooms can be reserved individually or together for a large activity.
-The maximum capacity of CCPH is 55 people at one time.
+Reference our CCPH Facility Use Policies for more information.

-- Physical examination room: This room is arranged as a clinical exam room with an exam table, a small sink, and scale.
-This room can also be used for one-on-one interviews, and small group meetings/trainings,with conference seating for four people.
+- Physical examination room: This room is arranged as a clinical exam room with an exam table, small sink, phlebotomy chair and scale.
+This room can also be used for one-on-one interviews, and small group meetings/trainings, with seating for four people.
 It is equipped with a laptop and telephone.
 A blood pressure machine is available upon request.

-- Conference room: This flexible room can seat between 16 people in conference or classroom seating and can seat 30 in row seating.
+- Conference room: This flexible room can seat between 16 people in conference or classroom seating or 30 in row seating.
 It can be utilized to hold focus groups, presentations, lectures, meetings, workshops, trainings, and similar events.
 The room features a partition, a two-way mirror, and a podium.
-It is equipped with an overhead projector/screen, laptop input, wall speakers, and telephone with speaker, two-way mirror, and a podium.
+It is equipped with an overhead projector/screen, laptop input, wall speakers, and telephone with speaker, two-way mirror and a podium.

-- Reception and waiting room: A welcoming entry space that serves as a reception area, waiting room, reading lounge, and computer lab.
+- Reception and waiting room: A welcoming entry space that serves as a reception area, waiting room, reading lounge.
 Can also accommodate small health education lectures and activities.
 The space seats eight people in conference or classroom seating and 12 people in row seating.
-This area is equipped with a flat screen TV with DVD and VGA and HDMI input.
-Four public desktop computers are available for research, classes, or other health education activities.
-Please note that no printing is available from the public computers.
+This area is equipped with a television screen with DVD and VGA and HDMI inputs.

 CCPH offers a variety of audio/visual equipment for use during in-house activities.
 Other portable equipment is available on a first-come, first-served basis.
 CCPH staff is available for setup and initial guidance in using its A/V equipment.
-Users are responsible for proper handling of equipment and will be held responsible for any damage caused by negligent use.
+Users are responsible for proper handling of equipment.
 CCPH staff does not provide support on any outside devices.

 - Audio recorders and microphones: USB digital voice recorders with low profile plug-in microphones are available to record focus groups, one-one-one interviews, presentations or other activities where the audio quality needs to be preserved.
 Users are responsible for bringing a USB storage device to transfer audio file(s).

-- Internet and wifi: CCPH desktop computers and laptops connect to CUIMC’s Mercury Secure Wireless.
+- Internet and Wi-Fi: CCPH laptops connect to CUIMC’s Mercury Secure Wireless.
 If internet access is required as part of your activity, CCPH staff will arrange internet access using CCPH-provided laptops.
 If you prefer to use your own laptop to access the internet, it should be registered with the CUIMC network.
 In addition, CUIMC’s public Wi-Fi (guest-net) is available at CCPH.
 However, secured websites are inaccessible using guest-net.
 CCPH staff does not provide support on any outside wireless device.

-- Laptop and desktop computers: The CCPH computer lab desktop computers (4) and laptops (5) are equipped with the latest versions of Internet Explorer, Mozilla Firefox, Google Chrome, and Microsoft Office 2010.
+- Laptop computers: CCPH laptops are equipped with the latest versions of Microsoft Edge, Google Chrome, and Microsoft Office 2016.
 Please call us if you have questions about specific programs installed.
-Note: CCPH computers erase all data saved to the hard drive when restarted.
+Note: CCPH laptops erase all data saved to the hard drive when restarted.
 To save data on any CCPH computer, a USB drive is required.
 CCPH does not provide USB storage devices.
 Please save your work frequently to your own storage media.

 - Projectors: In addition to a fixed overhead projector in the conference room, a portable tabletop projector is available for use in any room.